sudo-nan0-RaySK/fire-up/README.md

 2. In your private artifact repo, will create one if not present with name `fire-up-artifacts`
 3. In global repo.

-Artifacts retrived from remote sources are cached locally.
+Artifacts retrieved from remote sources are cached locally.

-To add artifacts locally:
+To add artifacts to remote repository:

 ```bash
 fire-up add-remote ~/dev/spring-data-mongo-web-artifact --alias spring-web-data-mongodb